Tirupati sacred laddus soon for devotees in Chennai, Bengaluru & Hyderabad

-Tirupati, May 20 (PTI): Despite the COVID-19 lockdown, devotees of Lord Venkateswara at the famous hill shrine of Tirunala will soon be able to receive the sacred 'laddu prasadams' at subsidized prices in Chennai, Bengaluru and Hyderabad and all district headquarters in Andhra Pradesh, a top TTD functionary said here on Wednesday.
-TTD Board Chairman Y V Subba Reddy said that this followed repeated requests from devotees, who have been barred from darshan of Lord Venkateswara on the hills since March 20 due to the coronavirus pandemic.
+(Eds: rtping after minor edits in 1st and 2nd paras) Tirupati, May 20 (PTI): Despite the COVID-19 lockdown, devotees of Lord Venkateswara of the famous hill shrine at Tirumala will soon be able to receive the sacred 'laddu prasadams' at subsidized prices in Chennai, Bengaluru and Hyderabad and all district headquarters in Andhra Pradesh, a top TTD functionary said here on Wednesday.
+Tirumala Tirupati Devasthanam Board Chairman Y V Subba Reddy said that thisfollowed repeated requests from devotees, who have been barredfrom darshan of Lord Venkateswara on the hills since March 20 due to the coronavirus pandemic.

 The laddus will be made available at TTD information centres and TTD marriage halls in these areas, he said.
 Interestingly,e-hundi cash offerings by devotees fetched a record income of Rs1.97 crore in April this year against Rs 1.79 crore during the same month last year, an increase ofRs 18 lakh, he said.